Where is the Admissions Office located on campus?

 There is no Book Fee.
 There is a Registration Fee that is due when the student enrolls.

 SCPS offers need-based financial aid.
 For more information on affording an SCPS education, please visit our Financial Aid page.

-What is the application process like for out-of-town applicants?
+What is the application process for out-of-town applicants?

 Are SCPS students required to wear uniforms?

 Yes, all SCPS students are required to wear a uniform.
-Uniforms are available at four local uniform shops.
+Uniforms are available at two local uniform shops.
 See the Student Uniforms page for more details.

 When does the school day begin and end?